 You are lied to dozens of times every day.
-From little white lies such as people telling you they are doing great when in fact they are having a terrible day to serious lies from loved ones and employers that have the potential to change your life, being able to understand when, why and how people lie helps you establish more honest relationships and prevent disasters from happening because you are falsely informed.
+They range from little white lies, such as people telling you they are doing great when in fact they are having a terrible day, to serious lies from loved ones and employers that have the potential to change your life.
+Being able to understand when, why and how people lie helps you establish more honest relationships and prevent disasters from happening due to falsely informed.

 In his TED talk, psychologist Jeff Hancock explains some of the science of lying: